Home > Resources > How to record sound from Mac via Audacity

 for Windows | for macOS

-Here are the simple steps to record audio on Mac via the software:
+Here are the simple steps to record computer audio on Mac via the software:

 Step 2.
 Enable System sound, and hit the REC button to start the recording when you get everything ready.